-2006; Graf, 1992; Dogar, 2018).
-This is consistent with Colose et al. (2016) who demonstrated that a hemispherically asymmetric volcanic forcing creates energetically deficient conditions in the hemisphere of the greatest forcing that "pushes" the ITCZ away from it.
-Paleoclimatic data also shows that tropical and northern hemispheric eruptions can create a dipole resulting in wetter summer conditions over extensive parts of the Mediterranean, with correspondingly drier conditions over northern Europe (Rao et al., 2017).
+tor southward (Liu et al., 2016; Oman et al., 2006; Graf, 1992; Dogar, 2018).
+This is consistent with Colose et al. (2016), who demonstrated that a hemispherically asymmetric volcanic forcing creates energetically deficient conditions in the hemisphere of the greatest forcing that "pushes" the ITCZ away from it.
+Paleoclimatic data also show that tropical and northern hemispheric eruptions can create a dipole resulting in wetter summer conditions over extensive parts of the Mediterranean, with correspondingly drier conditions over northern Europe (Rao et al., 2017).
 This is also largely consistent with our model output (Fig. 9).